jerinjoseph1/html-css/README.md

-This is a basic Html Css project
+This is a very basic Html Css project.
+A page design for a social media platform "Bubble".